JuanTorresSoto/Programming-For-Data-Science-in-Business/README.md

-- 👋 Hi, I’m Juan
--  I’m interested in anything analytics.
--  Working on building my first portfolio to reference for future job applications.
--  Further developing my SQL, Python and R skills.
--  Finance and Business Analytics Professional
--  Obtained the Google Data Analytics Professional Certificate.
--  Reach me  Via LinkedIn: www.linkedin.com/in/Juan-Torres-Soto
+- 👋 In this repository you will find some of my Python code that I learned in my Programming for Data Science in Business

 <!---
 JuanTorresSoto/JuanTorresSoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.